 Andy Herm has been instrumental in the development of Community ReFund's first website as well as the San Juan Del Sur Recycling Project website.

 Sarah moved to Nicaragua with her husband, Justin, and dog, Cooper, in January 2008 and has developed initiatives to support the connection between Community REfund and the real estate community.

 Prior to moving full-time to Nicaragua five years ago and getting involved with the work of Community REfund, Claudia worked in London on the development of social and ethical accounting methodologies.
 She was also involved in the establishment of the Institute of Social and Ethical AccountAbility.
-She writes regularly on the state of the real estate market in Nicaragua and elsewhere in Central America.
+She writes regularly on the state of the real estate market in San Juan del Sur, Nicaragua and elsewhere in Central America.